 Varicose veins are a common and unsightly condition that indicates you have a problem with blood circulation in your legs.
-If you have varicose veins, Board-Certified Vascular and Interventional Radiologist Vinay Madan, MD, and his team at Center for Varicose Veins in Wilton, Connecticut, can help.
+If you have varicose veins, Board-Certified Vascular and Interventional Radiologist Vinay Madan, MD, and his team at Center for Varicose Veins in Wilton, and Fairfield, Connecticut, can help.
 They specialize in using advanced treatments like radiofrequency ablation, foam sclerotherapy, glue adhesive closure, and endovenous laser ablation to eliminate varicose veins.
 Call Center for Varicose Veins today to find out more or use the online form to book an appointment.

 What are varicose veins?